Reinforz/fauton/readme.md

 13. Check if a cfg can ever be terminated
 14. Removing null production rules for a CFG
 15. Removing unit production rules for a CFG
+16. Removing unreachable production rules for a CFG

 # Motivation